 The store was in a 450 square foot space that had been an old union office on a side street near the University of Arizona.
-Kerstin's love of fashion and thrill in finding a bargain combined to create the company that now has 46 stores and 3 franchises in 17 states, with $81.6 million a year in revenue (as of Dec 2012).
+Kerstin's love of fashion and thrill in finding a bargain combined to create the company that now has 49 stores (including 2 franchises) in 20 states.

 Buffalo Exchange is an independent and privately held company and the founders manage the day-to-day business.
 Kerstin and her daughter Rebecca still own and run Buffalo Exchange out of Tucson.